Modasshir/cell-classification-journal/README.md

+This repository contains the source code accompanying ---- paper.

 ### 1. Directory information
 In the cells directory, there are many sub-folders.
 A brief description of each folder is as follows:
     <ol type='a'>